sfx101/deck/README.md

 Once the app runs go to Images on the menu to spin up a new stack.

-Creating your own custom images by editing
+Create your own custom images and unleash the power of Laradock and DockerStacks by editing

 ```
 .docker-stacks/storage/images.json